nsulmol/afspm/docs/code_overview.md

 This file contains the main logic by which we 'spawn' components.
 All the components that need to be spawned in an experiment are defined in a single TOML config file.
 This file should also contain all arguments and arg values to spawn them.
 The parser is responsible for taking this TOML structure and parsing it into a list of component dicts to be created (via AfspmComponentsMonitor).
 Please see example config files in the samples directory, for reference.

+### Graphify

+This is a script for visualizing a configuration file.
+It can be used to ensure your components are connected as desired, as a sanity check.

+### Units

+This file contains methods to convert between various units, using pint as its backend.
+All components that need to deal with data -- and therefore likely convert them into desired units -- should use these.

 # Tests and Samples